ExpressionEngine/ExpressionEngine-User-Guide/source/modules/wiki/wiki_templates_special_categories.rst

 -  **nested**: renders the categories in a xhtml list with <ul>.
 -  **linear**: renders the categories with no formatting.

-.. todo:: Create anchor for .html#par_style

-For more information on nesting please see the :doc:`Style parameter
+For more information on nesting please see the :ref:`Style parameter
-</modules/channel/categories>` in the Channel section of the User Guide.
+<channel_categories_style>` in the Channel section of the User Guide.

-.. _wiki-categories-variables:
+.. _wiki_categories_variables:

 {wiki:categories} \| Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~